semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 ### 3.2.4 Run Fast and Fundamental Tests First

-On many occasions you can get all the feedback from CI that you need without running the entire test suite.
+On many occasions, you can get all the feedback from CI that you need without running the entire test suite.

-Unit tests run the fastest, because they are isolated and usually don't touch the database.
-They define the business logic, and are most frequent.
-The "test pyramid" diagram is common representation of the kinds of tests in a system:
+Unit tests run the fastest because they are isolated from the rest of the system and usually don't touch the database.
+They define business logic and are the most frequent.
+The "test pyramid" diagram is a common representation of the kinds of tests in a system:

 ![Test pyramid](figures/04-test-pyramid.png){ width=95% }